XMUSpecLab/Noise-learning/README.md

 After setup the running environment, download and unzip the code.

 ## 3. Demo
-We provide  Raman spectra dataset for model inferencing.
+We provide  Raman spectra dataset and pretrained AUnet model for model inferencing.
-Run the Main.py in PyCharm, you will obtain the denoised Raman spetra, and you can plot the curves in matplotlib.pyplot, Matlab, or Origin to check the spectra before and after denoising.
+Download the pretrained checkpoint model, and the Raman spectra dataset, then run the Main.py in PyCharm, you will obtain the denoised Raman spetra, and you can plot the curves in matplotlib.pyplot, Matlab, or Origin to check the spectra before and after denoising.

 ## 4. Instructions for use